 The fresh snow was literally so soft that all my attempts at building a snowman with my 8-year-old ended in powdery mounds all over the ground!
-All this snowy wonderland weather made me crave nothing more than a toasty, warm spiced hot wine.
-It’s the perfect cocktail to cozy up with by the fire, especially during the winter season.
-It also doesn’t hurt that it makes the entire house smell like Christmas!

-What Is Mulled Wine?
+What Is Spiced Wine or mulled Wine?

-It’s so easy to make your own spiced wine with spices you most likely have hanging out in your spice rack or pantry.
 Traditionally, the idea of mulled beverages originated in the Middle Ages when people began combining whole spices in heated beverages to keep warm in the harshest winters.
-These spices eventually made their way into wines and ciders.

 When To Serve Holiday Christmas Spiced Wine Recipe:

-Serve this spiced wine recipe as a fall drink
+- Serve this spiced wine recipe as a fall drink.

-Pour this simple mulled wine recipe as a cozy Christmas fireside warmer throughout the winter.
+- Pour this simple mulled wine recipe as a cozy Christmas fireside warmer throughout the winter.
 Dot with pomegranate seeds, or a handful of fresh cranberries.
-Garnish with red apple chunks, orange slices, and cinnamon sticks for a festive serving at your holiday party.
-Enjoy the cozy warming mix of brandied Christmas spiced wine while the kiddos sip that hot chocolate…

-Serve this Recipe as a Thanksgiving spiced wine
+- Serve this recipe as a Thanksgiving spiced wine.

 Traditional Mulled Wine Spices Usually Include: